clayfu/Chan-house/README.md

 ---

-**How to Download**:
-- **Mobile**: Long press the link above, choose "Open," then select browser or reader to download.
-- **Computer**: Copy the link above, paste into a new browser tab, and the file will download automatically.

----

 ## Patriarchal Dharma Treasures

 - *The Platform Sutra of the Sixth Patriarch* (CBETA Taishō Tripiṭaka Vol. 48, No. 2008, compiled by Zongbao): [Download EPUB](https://github.com/clayfu/Chan-books/raw/refs/heads/main/The-Platform-Sutra-of-the-Sixth-Patriarch.epub)